DataDog/dd-trace-dotnet/tracer/samples/AutomaticTraceIdInjection/README.md

 #### NLog Expected Output

-The Log4Net sample will create three log messages and one trace:
+The NLog sample will create three log messages and one trace:

 - A log message before the trace
-- A trace `"NLog46Example - Main()"`
+- A trace `"NLog46Example - Main()"` (name changes based on the version of the NLog sample run)
 - A log message during the trace
 - A log message after the trace